Blog

 Build a website

-A website is a great location to host details about the program and what makes you the expert in the space, even if the course is hosted on an LMS platform or course marketplace.
-The website should include a homepage and dedicated landing page or sales page for each program.
-The landing page provides a dedicated course page to describe what the course is about, the benefits of your program, what learners can expect to get out of the course, FAQs, and any pricing details.
-After learners have started to complete the course, this is a good space to gather social proof including customer testimonials, reviews, and ratings.
+After learners have started to complete the course, the website is a good space to gather social proof including customer testimonials, reviews, and ratings.
 The course page serves as part of a content marketing strategy and should be built around the search terms, phrases, or keywords that the audience are using to find similar services.
 To establish a presence for your online course, it's crucial to have a dedicated website.
 Using a website builder can simplify this process, allowing potential students to learn more about the course content, benefits, and how to sign up.

 Harness the reach of your recipients